Profile updated 27/11/23

-Looking forward to the commemoration of the sailing of the Mayflower in 1620, 2020 promises to be an exciting year for all those visitors who would like to learn more about the Saints and Strangers who were the pioneers of emigration.
+The events for the commemoration of the sailing, from Plymouth Devon, of the Mayflower 400+ years ago in 1620 were postponed, and are still relevant for all those visitors who would like to learn more about the Saints and Strangers who were some of the pioneers of emigration.
+This year in 2023, we celebrate 300 years of Sir Joshua Reynolds, the famous portrait painter who hailed from the Plymouth area.

 'Chrissie, you are the gift that keeps on giving'.
 Bob Loveland, Georgia Overseas Hiking Group